Bladefidz/GoogleBoy/README.md

 under developments:
 -------------------
-thread: Launch process as thread (default number of thread: 10).\n random user agents: Build massive user agents dictionary to avoid detection as robot and randomize it every run a process.\n
+* thread: Launch process as thread (default number of thread: 10).
+* random user agents: Build massive user agents dictionary to avoid detection as robot and randomize it every run a process.
-logfile: Give user free to create their log file or locate it to any directory or folders (default: keyword+recursive_query.txt).\n
+* logfile: Give user free to create their log file or locate it to any directory or folders (default: keyword+recursive_query.txt).
-loglevel: Create better loglevel {1,2,3,4,5} (default: 3).\n
+* loglevel: Create better loglevel {1,2,3,4,5} (default: 3).